BirdWatch Ireland's Group Species Action Plans for Irish Birds

 Groups Species Action Planning - Events Archive

-Lowland Farmland Action Plan launch, left to right: Anja Murray (BirdWatch Ireland), Alex Copland (BirdWatch Ireland), Oliver McEvoy (Dept. Agriculture, Food & the Marine), Catherine Keena (Teagasc), Minister Coveney (Dept. Agriculture, Food & the Marine), Alan Lauder (BirdWatch Ireland), John Kelly (Invasive Species Ireland), Peadar O'Connell (BirdWatch Ireland)
+Left to right: Anja Murray (BirdWatch Ireland), Alex Copland (BirdWatch Ireland), Oliver McEvoy (Dept. Agriculture, Food & the Marine), Catherine Keena (Teagasc), Minister Coveney (Dept. Agriculture, Food & the Marine), Alan Lauder (BirdWatch Ireland), John Kelly (Invasive Species Ireland), Peadar O'Connell (BirdWatch Ireland).

 Official Launch of the Action Plan for Marine & Sea Cliff Birds (08/06/11)